contest-framework/vim/README.md

 ## Activation in Vim

+This plugin expects a running Tertestrial server in the working directory in which Vim is started.
+It always uses this server,
+even if you change the current working directory within Vim.

+##### Keyboard shortcuts

 To assign keyboard shortcuts to the different test commands, put something like this in your `.vimrc` file: